 - Enterprise Development.

 Preferential Procurement will dictate who your suppliers are going to be in future - new stringent requirements around Preferential Procurement will force businesses to broaden their supplier database.
-Supplier Development will become very important because businesses are going to struggle with their Preferential Procurement and therefor they will need to develop Suppliers to fulfil their supply chain needs.
+Supplier Development will become especially important because businesses are going to struggle with their Preferential Procurement and therefor, they will need to develop Suppliers to fulfil their supply chain needs.
 Enterprise Development will become increasingly critical to feed the Supplier Development as well as the Preferential Procurement supply chain.

 But what is the difference between Supplier Development and Enterprise Development?
-Supplier Development is performed on your current supplier database whereas Enterprise Development is on suppliers that are not on your database as well as on start-up businesses or new entrants.
+Supplier Development is done on your current supplier database whereas Enterprise Development is done on suppliers that are not on your database as well as on start-up businesses or new entrants.
 With Supplier Development the business is already a supplier to your business as where with Enterprise Development the business wants to become part of your supply chain.

 Remember that when you do either Supplier or Enterprise Development there are certain rules and regulations that need to be followed:

 - Supplier and Enterprise Development can only be done for 51% or more Black Owned Businesses;

 - These 51% or more Black Owned Businesses must have a turnover of less than R50 million per annum;

 - You cannot claim money spend on Supplier Development as money spend on Enterprise Development;

 - Supplier and Enterprise Development can only be done on existing businesses;

 - The spend on these two sub-elements must be quantifiable in a monetary value;